apcaplan/mindfulness-journal-api/README.md

 This backend includes a PostgresSQL database with Rails server and API, written primarily in Ruby on Rails.

+The front end for this app can be found here: https://github.com/apcaplan/mindfulness-journal-client.

 Link to initial wireframe: https://imgur.com/ksaIkyC

 Link to ERD: https://imgur.com/wfHx1d7